"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Methods

-\paragraph{Analysis using Qualitative Coding.} The first author transcribed all the interviews and the interviews were analyzed using inductive open-coding, and thematic analysis~\cite{braun2006using}.
+\paragraph{Analysis using Qualitative Coding.} The first author transcribed all the interviews and the analysis is done using inductive open-coding, and thematic analysis~\cite{braun2006using}.
 Although we have nine VPN providers, we have eight transcripts in total because two of the providers opted to interview together\footnote{They are (non-commercial) partner projects, with separate services.} and each of them answered each question independently.
 A primary coder coded all transcripts, and two additional coders independently coded five and three transcripts each.
 Then, the team went over each coded transcript together to reconcile any differences.
 We then collaboratively identify the emerging themes for each question, and common themes that appear across different questions.
-Since the team went over the coded transcripts together and collaborated to identify themes, we do not present inter-rater reliability~\cite{mcdonald2019reliability,miles2014qualitative}.
+Since the team collaboratively analyzed the coded transcripts together to identify themes, we do not present inter-rater reliability~\cite{mcdonald2019reliability,miles2014qualitative}.

-Since this interview is meant to shed light on the VPN provider's perspectives and form a clearer picture of the VPN ecosystem, we only report aggregated results after performing thematic analysis.
+Since this interview is meant to shed light on the VPN provider's perspectives and form a clearer picture of the VPN ecosystem, we only report aggregate results after performing thematic analysis.
 We anonymize the comments and do not attribute statements to particular providers.